 Dean built the WW Durant during the winters of 1990 and 1991.
 He could only build in the winter because he had to tend to his construction/maintenance superintendent businesses in spring,summer and fall.
 Donna was teaching at the time.
 Building the Durant was not a solo effort by any means!
 Though Dean did most of the carpentry/welding work, three of our employees played critical roles.
 Don Bird assisted with the thinking, engineering and planning.
 Garry Hazen did the plumbing and wiring.
 Bill Cooley installed the engines and did the mechanical work.

 When the Camps changed ownership, the new owners brought in their own maintenance superintendent and Donna’s teaching position was eliminated due to declining enrollment, a fact many school districts here in the Adirondacks face.

 Time to regroup and try to extend the season!

-We are beginning our 27th season!
-We’ve been blessed with many things: good health; four amazing children with different talents and interests, all contributing to earning a living as a family; wonderful employees; loyal customers; tourism partners who get it; vendors who are flexible.
+We are beginning our 29th season!
+We’ve been blessed with many things: good health; four amazing children with different talents and interests, all contributing to earning a living as a family; wonderful employees; loyal customers; tourism partners who get it; vendors who are flexible; not to mention living and working in a location with breathtaking beauty and fascinating history.
 We are grateful to all who have helped us get to where we are now.
 Stay tuned!
 We’re always looking for new opportunities!
 And they’re there!